 A half-and-half cross between a pure indica and a pure sativa, this is a well-balanced strain that makes you feel uplifted while tackling your pain.
-White Widow also contains Linalool, an anti-inflammatory and pain reliever that’s also found in lavender.
+White Widow also contains linalool, an anti-inflammatory and pain reliever that’s also found in lavender.

-Always speak to your doctor about which medical marijuana strain is anticipated to work best for your type of chronic pain.
+Always speak to your doctor about which medical marijuana strain is anticipated to work best for your type of pain.

 It’s imperative that you start off with the lowest dose possible when you’re beginning to take medical pot.
 You’ll soon find out via a trial and error process what works best for you.